Vibrant and Bustling

 BA is a vibrant and bustling 24-hour city, that boasts employment rates that are considerably higher than in other urban parts of Argentina (70% as opposed to 57%).

 Calle Corrientes, the “street that never sleeps” and a long-standing “intellectuals hang-out” cuts through downtown Buenos Aires, offering a plethora of cinemas, theatres, and bookshops.
 With disposable incomes nearly ten percent higher than colleagues in other Argentine cities, porteños (Buenos Aires residents) spend more on restaurants, hotels, and education.
 There’s no shortage of places to spend cash either, with a dizzying variety of niche and vertical markets in the city’s 48 unique neighbourhoods

-The largest co-work ambience in Latin America is to be found in Buenos Aires, with more than 500 companies and entrepreneurs sharing more than five thousands metres of creative office space.
-Like many countries, that the capital is also the heart of Argentina’s PR agency, media and marketing scene but, also as in other countries, brands should be wary of campaigns and PR strategies that focus too BA-centric at the expense of the rest of the country.
+The largest co-work ambience in Latin America is to be found in Buenos Aires, with more than 500 companies and entrepreneurs sharing more than five thousand metres of creative office space.
+Like many countries, the capital is also the heart of Argentina’s PR agency, media and marketing scene but, also as in other countries, brands should be wary of campaigns and PR strategies that focus too BA-centric at the expense of the rest of the country.